-Released in 1980, BBC Detective Themes may boast a cover featuring a faceless Private Eye furrowing his brow over an ashtray, a gun, a half-demolished bottle of whiskey and a ‘clue’, but the contents are every bit as thematically haphazard as you’re probably imagining.
-It starts off in the long-lost days of must-listen radio serials with the orchestral overtures to Paul Temple and Dick Barton – Special Agent, causes a generation of Angry Young Men to fear getting their collars felt by Dixon Of Dock Green and Z-Cars, whips up the lounge-funk for The Two Ronnies‘ Charley Farley and Piggy Malone and revived Second Division Cold War paper-pusher Quiller (whose theme music is notoriously equipped with a Moog tone so loud and elasticated that it seems almost designed to torture Soviet agents into defecting), turns its glove cuffs down and drives like a bloody maniac through Starsky And Hutch and Kojak, and brings everything right up to date with a grim trudge through the streets of Thatcher’s Britain with Shoestring.
+BBC Records And Tapes’ 1980 compilation BBC Detective Themes (which you can find much more about in Top Of The Box Vol. 2 here) may boast a cover featuring a faceless private eye furrowing his brow over an ashtray, a gun, a half-demolished bottle of whiskey and a ‘clue’, but the contents are every bit as thematically haphazard as you’re probably imagining.
+It starts off in the long-lost days of must-listen radio serials with the orchestral overtures to Paul Temple and Dick Barton – Special Agent, causes a generation of Angry Young Men to fear getting their collars felt by Dixon Of Dock Green and Z-Cars, whips up the lounge-funk for The Two Ronnies‘ Charley Farley and Piggy Malone and revived Second Division Cold War paper-pusher Quiller – whose theme music is notoriously equipped with a Moog tone so loud and elasticated that it seems almost designed to torture Soviet agents into defecting – turns its glove cuffs down and drives like a bloody maniac through Starsky And Hutch and Kojak, and brings everything right up to date with a grim trudge through the streets of Thatcher’s Britain with Shoestring.
 There’s also the proggy jazz-rock gallop that accompanied angular postmodern violence festival with added social commentary Gangsters, which still defies categorisation even now.
 Small wonder, then, that by the time it came to the back cover, the downtrodden ‘tec had apparently done a runner.

 That isn’t the only effective attempt at updating this very deliberately of-its-time concept for a modern context without losing any of the charm of the original.
 One of the greatest obstacles in presenting Adam Adamant Lives! in an audio-only format is that so much of the original series was so visual; not just the powerful contrast between the modish pop-art designs and authentically seedy London locations, and Ridley Scott’s highly atypical for the time direction, but also that’s where some of the humour and drama came from too.
 There can hardly be many people reading this who aren’t already thinking of the startling image of a frightened, exhausted Adam staggering the wrong way up an escalator as he tries to come to terms with the familiar yet unrecognisable world he has found himself in.
 Fortunately, everyone involved has put a good deal of effort into making the lack of visuals more interesting, with characters and plot devices developed and expanded to fill the unseen space.
 Simms, so often little more than vaguely sinister comic relief, is given a good deal more depth and there is now a question mark over whether he is simply a once-popular entertainer fallen on hard times and covering his crushed self-esteem with a blustering display of confidence – something that Adam can more easily relate to – or hiding in plain sight from a more malevolent past.
 Margo Caine, the ageing East End thug who proved such an effective villain in the first television episode, becomes a recurring antagonist played brilliantly by Issy Van Randwyck.
 Most strikingly of all, Adam’s arrival in 1966 is neither explained nor explored, with suspicion frequently voiced over whether he is the genuine article or simply someone who believes himself to be; not least by Adam himself, who conducts this tortured debate in internal dialogues with what appears to be The Face.
 If you’ve ever wondered what the second series of the original Adam Adamant Lives! was like, then you’ll doubtless be looking forward to seeing where they go with this unexpected twist.